 13) Labneh Plate

-Why pick this for breakfast: A labneh plate is what you get when you take Greek yogurt and let it strain for an even longer period of time.
-The outcome is soft and resembles cheese, and is the breakfast version of small-plate dining.
+Where Labneh Plate earns its spot: A labneh plate is what you get when you take Greek yogurt and let it strain for an even longer period of time.
+The result is tender and somewhat resembles cheese, and in a way, small-plate breakfast dining.

 14) Nut Butter Pita